jlaso/node-rest-api-demo/readme.md

 ## examples

-there are some examples of calls in the doc folder you can find as well a collection for postman
+There are some examples of calls in the doc folder.

+You can find as well a collection for postman.

 ## more

-more is comming ...
+more is coming ...